ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 [Rochester Institute of Technology](https://www.rit.edu), New York -->

- 🔍 I'm a fifth-year Ph.D. candidate at Rochester Institute of Technology (RIT), conducting research at the
+ 🔍 I’m a fifth-year Ph.D. candidate at Rochester Institute of Technology (RIT), conducting research at the
 [Document and Pattern Recognition Lab (DPRL)](https://www.cs.rit.edu/~dprl/index.html), under the mentorship of [Dr. Richard Zanibbi](https://www.cs.rit.edu/~rlaz/).

-💡 My work centers around designing fast, efficient, and interpretable parsers for recognizing complex mathematical and chemical formulas.
-I explore graphical notations across multiple formats, including PDFs, typeset images, and handwritten strokes.
-Through graph attention-based techniques, I aim to enhance how contextual information is processed, while preserving a natural and interpretable graph representation.
+💡 My work centers around designing fast, efficient, and interpretable parsers for recognizing mathematical formulas and chemical diagrams across multiple formats, including PDFs, typeset images, and handwritten strokes.
+Through graph attention-based techniques and the integration of Large Language Models (LLMs), I aim to enhance how contextual information is processed while preserving a natural and interpretable graph representation.

-🎯 My goal is to deliver high accuracy in formula recognition through models that are not only faster but also easier to interpret than traditional encoder-decoder architectures.
+🎯 My goal is to deliver high accuracy in math formula and chemical diagram recognition through models that are not only faster but also easier to interpret than traditional encoder-decoder architectures.
+Also, by leveraging LLMs, I've improved recognition accuracy in math and chemical diagram parsing.

 💻 Recently, I developed ChemScraper, a molecule diagram parser that extracts characters and graphics directly from PDF molecule images.
 By utilizing